orchidsoftware/orchid.software/source/en/docs/quickstart-sort-filter-table.md

     }),
  ```

-After that, an icon will open next to the column name opening the text field, setting its value which you can filter the results.
+After that, an icon will open next to the column name opening the text field, setting its value in which you can filter the results.

 > **Please note.** Such an expression will be performed by `sql` with `like` filtering, in order for the search to be case-insensitive you need to check the database encoding.